-- The parents of any students who are under 18 should be informed of any medical incidents that involve their children.
-Complete all forms relating to personal emergency contact information.
-Adult students are also asked to provide personal emergency contact information. - Students may be walked to or advised to visit the Student Health Centre (SHC) located on the 4th floor of Place Riel.
+Students may be walked to or advised to visit the Student Health Centre (SHC) located on the 4th floor of Place Riel.

-Step 5: REPORTING THE INCIDENT
+Step 5: REPORT THE INCIDENT

-- All students living in residence are required to report any incident involving injury at the residence as soon as possible to their residence supervisor. - All faculty, staff and students are required to report any workplace related incident involving injury as soon as possible to their supervisor.
-Faculty and staff must also complete a university incident report as soon as possible using Safety Resources online incident reporting system, at http://safetyresources.usask.ca - When a university employee (with the exception of faculty) requires professional medical attention as a result of a workplace related injury, and/or loses time other than the day of injury, the employer (the university), is required to file a report with the Saskatchewan Workers' Compensation Board (WCB) WITHIN FIVE DAYS.
+All faculty, staff and students are required to report any workplace related incident involving injury as soon as possible to their supervisor.
+Faculty and staff must also complete a university incident report as soon as possible using Safety Resources online incident reporting system, at https://usaskca1.sharepoint.com/sites/srdl/SitePages/Incident-Management.aspx

+• When a university employee (with the exception of faculty) requires professional medical attention as a result of a workplace related injury, and/or loses time other than the day of injury, the employer (the university), is required to file a report with the Saskatchewan Workers' Compensation Board (WCB) WITHIN FIVE DAYS.
 Please contact Wellness Resources at 306-966-4580 to assist in the reporting process.